-Chemistry Infographic/Information Literacy: This quarter you will be asked to create an infographic similar to infographics found at www.compoundchem.com.
+Chemistry Infographic/Information Literacy: This quarter we will be spending some time discussing information literacy.
+You will be asked to create an infographic similar to infographics found at www.compoundchem.com.
 For this infographic you will work in pairs.
 The details of this assignment can be found on canvas.